hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/extract-specialized-entity.md

 As one step of [Extract Bounded Context](../strategic/extract-bounded-context) you’ve found a monolithic domain model.
 In this you have identified an entity that has become too big.
 The decision has been made to split it.

+If you have an anemic domain model instead of a behavioral rich domain model apply [Extract Specialized Anemic Entity](tactical-for-strategic/extract-specialized-anemic-entity) instead.

 This is often accompanied by [Extract Specialized Table](tactical-for-strategic/extract-specialized-table).

 ## Mechanics